 Cyber safety awareness is important.
 As technology use increases at home, at school and at work, it’s important for all residents to follow safety precautions online and to understand and detect threats.

 Many local organizations provide training sessions.
 Here are two:

 - U of MN Computer Technology Services offers free Computer Maintenance and Internet Safety classes.
-See training calendar for classes and call 612-624-3478 to register.

 - Project for Pride in Living Learning Center offers free Computer Basics classes.
 The Computer Basics 3 - Internet course includes Internet safety.
 See training calendar for classes and call 612-455-5300 to sign-up.

 Cyber Safety Made Easy